kenjennings/Atari-Pet-Frogger/README.md

 [Version 03 PET FROGGER](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/Frogger03/README_V03.md "Version 03 Atari PET FROGGER")

 [![V03 Composite](https://github.com/kenjennings/Atari-Pet-Frogger/raw/master/Frogger03/V03_Composite_700.png)](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/Frogger03/README_V03.md)

-**Currently Work In Progress**

-!!!
-Note, the current executable is a setup for playtesters and does not implement the difficulty arrangement expected in the final version. !!!

-Version 03 maintains the same game play and overall screen layout as the prior version.
+Version 03 maintains the same game play and overall screen geometry as the prior version.
 The same number of lines of boats appear on the display.
 Within this limit the graphics are significantly enhanced.

-The game graphics are changed to multi-color text (ANTIC mode 4, 5 colors), the boats are built of redefined characters with animated water parts.
+The game graphics are updated to multi-color text (ANTIC mode 4, 5 colors) and the boats are built of redefined characters with animated water parts.
 Also, the boats fine-scroll for movement.

-Player/Missile graphics are used for the Frog, and for various other display enhancements on the screens.
+Player/Missile graphics make the Frog and various other display enhancements on the screens.

-OPTION and SELECT can be used on the Title screen to change the difficulty level, and the number of Frog lives.
+OPTION and SELECT can be used on the Title screen to change the difficulty level (1 to 7) , and the number of starting Frog lives.
+(1 to 5)

 ---

-**More to come in V4?
-Or Not?**
+**More to come in V04?**

-**??????????????????**

-The version V03 Playtesters suggest objects other than boats on the scrolling lines.
-Also, boats that sink could be an interesting obstacle.
+The version V03 playtesters suggested objects other than boats on the scrolling lines.
+Also, missing boats or boats that sink could be interesting obstacles.
+Other animated adversaries (such as birds) or bonus objects would add variety, strategy, and change the goals.

-These kinds of changes would vastly affect how the boat lines are represented in memory which then cascades into a number of other major code reorganizations.
-We'll see.
+The visual changes described above will require wholesale re-engineering of how screen memory works.
+The reason is that in V03 the moving boats are a trick.
+As all the boats are the same and evenly spaced on each line there is only one line of boats going left and one line going right, and there is only enough screen memory allocated  to support scrolling from one boat position to the next before the scrolling resets to the origin position.
+Thus V03 only has the appearance that the boats are moving across and then off the screen.

+Individual objects that display differently from others on the same line and from line to line require at least enough screen memory to describe every line on the screen individually.
+The same line of data can't be shared on multiple lines.
+This will be a big change to how the game screen works.

+Objects must be bigger to provide more detail.
+This will impact the screen geometry.
+Some lines of the display must go, so others can be bigger.
+For example, if the boats increase to 12 scan lines tall then one line of boats is lost for every two displayed, so the 12 lines of boats would be reduced to 8.
+Some safe beach lines would also need to be eliminated and resized similarly.
+16 scan lines per each line of boat or beach graphics would halve the number of lines on the screen.

+Possible Enhancements for V04:
+- Add a timer to motivate the player to move faster and make mistakes.
+- Allow backward jumps
+- Sinking boats.
+- Missing boats.
+- Other Non-boat obstacles/hazards.
+(Logs jam, gators)
+- Other object/hazard independent of boats (birds).
+- Bonus object/adds credit/lives.
+- Change death into push back to prior row position.
+- Bigger objects, bigger frog, more animation.

 **??????????????????**